tomsaleeba/ergoslab/README.md

 ![ergoslab keyboard photo](./ergoslab.jpg)

 ## Desgin choices:
+  - Kailh hotswap sockets for all the MX-style switches (choc are soldered in)
   - ErgoDox style ortho-columnar but with the extra little finger offset of the [Diverge 3](https://unikeyboard.io/product/diverge-3/)
   - Make all thumb keys easily accessible from the normal hand position